Hitchcock Woods — Aiken, South Carolina

 Hitchcock and his wife, Louise, held countless sporting events on the trails they developed here.
 Following Louise’s death from a riding injury in 1934, Thomas “Tommy” Hitchcock, Jr., and his sister, Helen Hitchcock Clark, created the Hitchcock Foundation in 1939 so that all residents of Aiken could enjoy the forest.
 The first gift to the foundation was by Tommy Hitchcock, who donated 1,191 acres of the woods so beloved by his parents and their friends.

 Over time, the foundation acquired more land through purchases and donations, and the present total acreage of 2,100 makes Hitchcock Woods one of the largest urban forests in the United States, if not the largest.
 There are many points of interest within Hitchcock Woods.
 Pictured at the top of the page is Memorial Gate, which was dedicated in memory of Thomas Hitchcock’s brother, Francis, in 1929.

 Nature lovers can enjoy over 70 miles of trails within Hitchcock Woods.
-Equestrian trails invite horseback riders to enjoy longleaf pines (Pinus palustris) and take advantage of jumps and courses, such as Cathedral Aisle, seen above and below.
+Equestrian trails invite horseback riders to enjoy longleaf pines (Pinus palustris) and take advantage of jumps and courses, such as Cathedral Aisle, seen above.
 Dog lovers are also encouraged to bring their canine companions for a day of strolling through the woods – so long as no fox hunts are in progress.
 (Hunt schedules are posted for visitors.)

 Along with its winding trails, other landmarks to see within Hitchcock Woods include an unusual riverbed of sand that is the source of much folklore, old Hitchcock family cottages, Barton’s Pond, and Bebbington Springs, which is covered with a wide variety of beautiful flora.
 Black Gum Pond is pictured below.